Triple Nine Society

 The Triple Nine Society (TNS) is an international high-IQ society for adults whose score on a standardized test demonstrates an IQ at or above the 99.9th percentile of the human population.
 The society recognizes scores from over 20 intelligence and academic aptitude tests.
-TNS was founded in 1978, and, as of 2025, reports a member base of over 1,900 people in 53 US jurisdictions and 39 countries.
+TNS was founded in 1978, and, as of 2026, reports a member base of over 2,000 people in 53 US jurisdictions and 39 countries.
 Since 2010, the organization has been a non-profit 501(c)(7) organization incorporated in Virginia, USA.

 Organization

 The society was founded by Richard Canty, Ronald Hoeflin, Kevin Langdon, Ronald Penner, and Edgar Van Vleck, as a split-off of the ISPE, a similarly selective high-IQ society, with whose governance structure they were dissatisfied.

-TNS is led by a "Regent" and served by an Executive Committee consisting of the Regent and eight further officers, all of which are elected for two-year terms.
+TNS is led by a "Regent" and served by an Executive Committee consisting of the Regent and eight further officers, all of whom are elected for two-year terms.

 In 2015, TNS established a 501(c)(3) subsidiary charitable organization, the Triple Nine Society Foundation, to provide scholarships to intellectually gifted students pursuing higher-education goals and for other charitable work.